Beware of Summertime Pests

 The botfly is another warm-weather pet pest that can harm our four-legged friends, especially in late summer and even into early fall.
 Botflies lay eggs that eventually release maggots; your pet might contract the maggots when they brush up against grass or other plant life.
 From there, maggots can burrow under your pet’s skin and start causing problems.
 Luckily, heartworm medications and flea-and-tick preventatives usually prevent the problem entirely!

-Our Advice on Beware of Summertime Pests in 2024
+Be Aware of Summertime Pests in 2025

 Is your pet in need of pest-control products for the summer?
 Contact us, your local animal clinic in St. Lucie County, FL!
 Regular Vet Preventive Care visits can help protect your pet from summertime pests and ensure they stay healthy throughout the season.